Chalwk77/HALO-SCRIPT-PROJECTS/INDEV/Admin Manager/about.md

 }
 ```

+---

 ### ⚠️ WARNING ⚠️

-> For this system to work, all players are given SAPP level 4.
+> For this system to work, all players are given SAPP level 4.<br>
-> In the rare event that this plugin crashes, all players will have unrestricted access to SAPP's commands.
+> In the rare event that this plugin crashes, all players will have unrestricted access to SAPP's commands.<br>
+> **There are currently no known bugs or crashes with this plugin.
+Just something to note.**

 # INSTALLATION: